thorek/gama/libs/tutorial/tutorial.md

 </td></tr>
 </table>

+Notice how we simply added the relationships to the _Entity_ definitions and also how we used the name or key of the driver seed data ("thomas" and "max") to assign certain seed _Car items_ to certain _Driver items_.

-By looking at the schema you might see, the relationship between these two entities is established via the `id` (think _primary key_) of `driver` being set to the `driverId` of the car (think _foreign key_).
+By looking at the schema you might see, the relationship between these two entities is established via the `id` of `driver` (think _primary key_) being set to the `driverId` of the car (think _foreign key_).
 However in GraphQL a client can of course get the embedded JSON objects as it's requested, e.g.

 <table width="100%" style="font-size: 0.9em">